-Ralf Remshardt, professor of theatre, is a graduate of the Ludwig-Maximilians-Universität München (Munich, Germany), the Freie Universität Berlin, where he received an MA in German Literature and Theatre Studies, and the University of California at Santa Barbara, where he was awarded a PhD in Dramatic Art.
-He is a native of Berlin and first came to the U.S. on a Fulbright Scholarship.
-He has previously taught theatre at Denison University in Ohio.
+Ralf Remshardt, professor of theatre, is a graduate of the Ludwig-Maximilians-Universität Munich, the Freie Universität Berlin (MA in German Literature, Theatre Studies, Media Studies), and the University of California at Santa Barbara, where he received a PhD in Dramatic Art.
+He was born and raised in Berlin and first came to the U.S. on a Fulbright Scholarship.
+He previously taught theatre at Denison University in Ohio.

 Selected publications since 2010:

 His book, Staging the Savage God: The Grotesque in Performance, was published in 2004 and was reissued as a paperback in 2016 by SIU Press.
 With Katia Arfara (Onassis Center, Athens) and Aneta Mancewicz (University of Birmingham, UK), he has co-edited a book, Intermedial Performance and Politics in the Public Sphere, which is forthcoming from Palgrave Macmillan in 2018.
 Dr. Remshardt is now working on a book manuscript about theatre and early film, supported by a UF Arts and Humanities Scholarship Grant and a research grant from the Friends of the Princeton University Library.

 A documentary film, Theatre of Rice and Beans: A Retrospective Look at New York Latino Theatre, which he co-produced with Prof. Tony Mata, premiered at UF in January 2014 and was shown at TriBeCa Cinemas in New York in May 2014, at the FIRT/IFTR World Congress in Warwick (UK) in July 2014, at the Jacksonville Red Moon Theatre Festival in Jacksonville, FL, in February 2015, and at the Library of Congress in Washington D.C. in October 2015.